data-provider/website/docs/api-providers.md

 We can define `tags` for our providers when creating them, and later we can use those tags for configuring at a time all providers containing certain tag.

+### Origins tags
-Origin addons should usually automatically add his own tag to the beginning of the provided `tags` array when we create a provider.
-This is made to allow configuring easily all providers of a same type, as "axios", "localStorage", etc.
+Origin addons should usually automatically add its own tags to the provided `tags` array when we create a provider.
+This is made to allow configuring easily all providers of a same type, as "axios", "localStorage", etc. Read the documentation of each addon to know which tags are automatically added by it.

+### Selectors tags
+Tags can be added also to selectors using the `tags` option, but all of them include automatically the `selector` tag, that may be useful to handle all selectors together.

+## Example
 As a brief example for a better understand before describing the API:

 ```javascript